NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of arithmetic hyperbolic manifold groups

 \begin{proof}

 We first consider the case that $M$ is a noncompact standard arithmetic hyperbolic manifold.

-We claim that $M$ contains a (immersed) noncompact totally geodesic $3$-dimensional submanifold $N$.
-This statement is well-known for experts, but the author did not find a reference on it.
-So we give a short proof here, which just uses linear algebra.
+We first show that $M$ contains a (immersed) noncompact totally geodesic $3$-dimensional submanifold $N$.
+This is well-known for experts, but the author did not find a reference on it, so we give a short proof here.

 Since $M$ is noncompact, it is defined by $\mathbb{Q}$ and a nondegenerate quadratic form $f:\mathbb{Q}^{m+1}\to \mathbb{Q}$ with negative inertia index $1$.
 Let the symmetric bilinear form defining $f$ be denoted by $B(\cdot,\cdot)$.